Casio Databank

 Casio Databank (often styled as CASIO DATA BANK) is a series of digital watches and electronic personal organizers manufactured by Casio.
 The watches allow data storage for names and telephone numbers, memos, and in late editions, email addresses; in addition to usually providing a calculator as well as the standard features of a digital watch.
-While, the personal organizers allowed storage of names, telephones and fax numbers, memos and includes a 'secret' storage area for memos which required a password to access.
+The personal organizers allowed storage of names, telephones and fax numbers, memos and includes a "secret" storage area for memos which required a password to access.

 History

-C-80 is the first calculator watch to be ever produced.
+Casio C-80 is the first calculator watch to be ever produced.
 The Databank CD-40 and CD-401 are the first Databank watches, debuting in 1983.
 It is one of the first digital watches developed in the 1980s that allows the user to store information, following a Pulsar model released in 1982.

-Over the years, watches in the Data Bank line gained a variety of features some of which were world firsts, starting with schedule and world time (introduced on the DBC-62), phone dialler (DBA-80/800 and DBA-100/900), Electroluminescent backlight, radium keypads, touch screen (VDB-1000 and VDB-200), voice recording capabilities (DBV-30/300 and DBC-V50/150) and atomic time reception functions (DBC-W150, FKT-2000 and FKT-300) in addition to data storage capabilities.
+Over the years, watches in the Data Bank line gained a variety of features, some of which were world firsts, starting with the schedule and world time (introduced on the DBC-62), phone dialler (DBA-80/800 and DBA-100/900), an electroluminescent backlight, luminous keypads, touch screen (VDB-1000 and VDB-200), voice recording capabilities (DBV-30/300 and DBC-V50/150) and atomic time reception functions (DBC-W150, FKT-2000 and FKT-300) in addition to data storage capabilities.
 Collaboration models of the Data Bank line were also made.

-Future
+Present

 With the advent of smartphones and smart watches, the data bank watches like calculator watches lost their popularity and are now mostly a fashion statement.
 Today, Casio still sells data bank models with basic data bank functions.
-Data bank models having unique features are highly sought after by watch collectors.
+Data bank models have many unique features and are highly sought after by watch collectors.

-As of 2020, Casio sells the following models of the data bank; the DBC-611 and the DBC-32, which provide data storage, calculation and schedule capabilities, the DB-380 and the DB-36/360 which provide data storage capabilities.
+As of 2020, Casio sells the following models of the data bank: the DBC-611 and the DBC-32, which provide data storage, calculation and schedule capabilities, the DB-380 and the DB-36/360 which provide data storage capabilities.
 All models allow for a selection of multiple languages.